Azure Synapse Analytics workload importance

 If Q2 and Q3 have the same importance and Q1 is still executing, Q3 will begin executing.
 Q2 will continue to wait for an exclusive lock on SalesFact.
 If Q2 has higher importance than Q3, Q3 will wait until Q2 is finished before it can begin execution.

 Another scenario where importance can help meet querying demands is when requests with different resource classes are submitted.
-As was previously mentioned, under the same importance, SQL Data Warehouse optimizes for throughput.
-When mixed size requests (such as smallrc or mediumrc) are queued, SQL Data Warehouse will choose the earliest arriving request that fits within the available resources.
+As was previously mentioned, under the same importance, Synapse SQL pool in Azure Synapse optimizes for throughput.
+When mixed size requests (such as smallrc or mediumrc) are queued, Synapse SQL pool will choose the earliest arriving request that fits within the available resources.
 If workload importance is applied, the highest importance request is scheduled next.

 Consider the following example on DW500c: